How to Check If Your UK Cosmetic Surgeon Is Properly Qualified: GMC, Specialist Register and Board Certification Explained

 Under the Medical Act 1983, any GMC-registered doctor can legally call themselves a surgeon — including “cosmetic surgeon” or “aesthetic surgeon.”
 This means a GP who has completed a handful of weekend courses could, in theory, market themselves as a “cosmetic surgeon” without breaking any law.

 A doctor with as little as six months of cosmetic training can legally perform procedures and use the title.
-Compare this to a plastic surgeon on the Specialist Register, who has completed a minimum of six years of dedicated surgical training after medical school.
+Compare this to a plastic surgeon on the Specialist Register, who has completed a minimum of six years of dedicated surgical training after medical school — and a Board Certified cosmetic surgeon, who has additionally had their cosmetic surgery training, experience and professional behaviour formally evaluated by the Royal Colleges.

 In Australia, the term “surgeon” is now protected by law — only doctors on the specialist register can use it.
 The UK has no such protection.
-There have been recent calls in Parliament to change this, but for now, the title remains unregulated.
+There have been recent calls in Parliament to change this, and RCS England is actively lobbying to restrict cosmetic surgery, in particular, to surgeons who hold Board Certification.
+For now, however, the title remains unregulated.

 The "Board Certified" Question